|Home > Topics > Educational Rights of Children Displaced by Hurricanes and Other Disasters by Mike O'Connor, Esq.|

 The Federally Funded Parent Training and Information Centers (PTIs) are located in each

-Mike O'Connor is an attorney who represents families in special education disputes.
+Mike O'Connor was an attorney, based in Chicago, Illinois, who represented families in special education disputes.